ConsenSysMesh/stow-js/README.md

 ### Parameters

-1. `Buffer|String` - The plaintext data to be verified
+1. `String` - The plaintext data to be verified

 ### Returns